When tragedy strikes, it is so hard to navigate your personal life, let alone your professional life.

 In order to open our doors, we had a handful of friends that were our point people.

 They were the ones who blogged about what happened and what was going on.
-They were the ones with our address and phone number for those that wanted to reach out to us, and during the peak of business of burial, they were our gatekeepers so to speak, only they were there to serve as a means of keeping the gates open instead of closed.
+They were the ones with our address and phone number for those that wanted to reach out to us, and during the peak of the business of burial, they were our gatekeepers so to speak, and they were there to serve as a means of keeping the gates open instead of closed.